Christian-Stefan/Image-Segmentation-with-low-memory-print-and-fast-EfficientNet-model/Final assignment/README.md

 Hi :)

-This repository provides a concise and reproducible implementation of a semantic segmentation experiment.
+This repository provides a concise and reproducible implementation of a semantic segmentation project.
-The model used in this project is derived from the **EfficientNet** family and uses a pre-trained encoder as the feature-extraction backbone for semantic segmentation while equipping an untrained U-net decoder.
+The model used in this project is derived from the **EfficientNet** family and uses a **pre-trained encoder as the feature-extraction backbone for semantic segmentation while equipping an untrained U-net decoder**.

 EfficientNet is a family of convolutional neural networks designed to achieve strong performance while remaining computationally efficient.
 More information about the original EfficientNet implementation can be found [here](https://github.com/tensorflow/tpu/tree/master/models/official/efficientnet)